delhoume/onebitimage/README.md

-This repo hosts a simple and not definitive single header C library for handling 1 bit images in the PNG  format and in the Windows BMP format (as BitmapinfoHeaderv1)_
+This repo hosts a simple and not definitive single header C library for handling 1 bit images in PNG and BMP format.

+reads/writes from/to file/memory\

+simple

 Usage:
 ```